Rock Bottom (SpongeBob SquarePants): Production

 "Rock Bottom" was written by Paul Tibbitt, Ennio Torresan, and David Fain, with Tom Yasumi serving as animation director.
 Tibbitt and Torresan also worked as storyboard directors.
-The episode originally aired on Nickelodeon in the United States on March 15, 2000, with a TV-Y7 parental rating.

-Series head writer of the first season Merriwether Williams said the episode's story is "so simple."
-She remarked "To me, it's one of the best episodes.
-It just stayed with one idea."
-The episode was about "how he [SpongeBob] keeps missing the bus and how that makes him feel."
-Williams said the episode was "so small that you could explore gags and opportunities for gags."
+The premise of the episode was inspired by an incident from series writer and voice of Plankton, Mr Lawrence's childhood.
+One day in the first grade, he had hopped on to the wrong bus on his way back from school.
+Though the experience lasted for a short time, he described it as a traumatic one for his young self and felt it to be one a lot of other children could relate to.
+He noted that while an event like this does not mean you are stranded in the middle of nowhere, SpongeBob, contrastively, in the episode was really stranded.
+Series head writer of the first season Merriwether Williams described the episode as one of the series' best, and one with a simple story.
+She said "it stayed with one idea" and was "so small that you could explore gags and opportunities for gags."
 The episode was an example of "a good outline" in the series where the storyboards and humor were done easily.
-Williams said "it was great for the board guys."
-She added "In many ways, my job was to create situations where the board guys could be funny, to create a situation that could be funny, and let them go for the actual, specific jokes."
+Williams said that in "many ways, my job was to create situations where the board guys could be funny, to create a situation that could be funny, and let them go for the actual, specific jokes."